How to Move the System Reserved Partition Safely to Another Drive

 Sector by Sector Copy

-4. Select the unallocated space on the SSD as the destination location which will receive the system reserved partition.
-If there is no unallocated space, then you can shrink a partition by clicking Resize Partition.
+4. To create a system reserved partition on a new SSD, select the unallocated space on the SSD as the destination location where the system reserved partition will be placed.
+If there's no unallocated space, you can shrink an existing partition by clicking the Resize Partition option.

 Select Unallocated Space

-5. In The next screen, you can adjust the size of the new system reserved partition and other parameters.
-Set the drive letter to None.
+5. In the next screen, you can adjust the size of the new system reserved partition and other parameters, setting the drive letter to None.

 Set Drive Letter As None